How Working On My Relationship Helped Me Reach A Healthy Weight

-When I first graduated from college, a few years before I founded my company, Live More Weigh Less, I was living in NYC with my boyfriend in a 300 square foot studio.
+When I first graduated from college, a few years before I founded my company, I was living in NYC with my boyfriend in a 300 square foot studio.
 I could touch opposite walls with my hands in the living room and the only door was to the bathroom.
 No privacy whatsoever.

 Sure this situation was pretty romantic (in a struggling artist kinda way) and I didn’t need a huge decor budget, but there was one major problem: I didn’t want my boyfriend to see me naked.
 And with nowhere to hide, this was a problem.

 You see, I had been struggling with my weight for most of life and had been on over 50 failed diets.
 When I looked in the mirror I saw a bulging tummy, lumpy thighs and pudgy cheeks.
-Why my hot, blond, ex-football player, future-doctor boyfriend wanted to be with me was a mystery to me, but I figured as long as I could keep my clothes on, at least when all the lights were on, he wouldn’t notice the truth about my body.
+Why my boyfriend wanted to be with me was a mystery as far as I was concerned.
+But I figured as long as I could keep my clothes on—at least when all the lights were on—he wouldn’t notice the truth about my body.

 As you can imagine, our relationship was feeling pretty flat, we fought a lot and had very little romance.
 Not cool for a couple in their early twenties.
 This made me hate my body even more.
 I couldn’t believe I had let my lack of willpower create this blockade between me and my boyfriend.
 My only option was to really buckle down and lose thirty pounds.
 Then I’d feel sexy, flirty and so much more attractive.